OSKALOOSA, Iowa (AP) - Authorities have released the name of a pilot whose body was found in the wreckage of his small plane in south-central Iowa.

 - Remains found in southern Iowa identified as Northwood woman

-- UPDATE: Man identified in fatal crash
+- UPDATE: Four killed in central Iowa plane crash